fredokun/yaw/README.md

 (def world (:world @univ))
 ```

-Embla3D will only use basic 3D objects with simple materials.
+Yaw will only use basic 3D objects with simple materials.
 For new there's only a bunch of available objects, and the
 material only talks about *color* and *reflectance*.